green3g/vscode-arcgis-assistant/README.md

 1. VS Code
 2. Open workspace with read/write permissions

-In order to perform editing, VSCode will download a copy of the ArcGIS Item JSOn to a local directory.
+In order to perform editing, VSCode will download a copy of the ArcGIS Item JSON to a local in-memory directory.

 ## Download